NekoSensei03/cookz/ModsMetaData/@CookZ/README.txt

     // note: in vanialla this is basically set to 0.4 (for some steak types) "ChanceToRemoveSalmonellaAgent": 1.0,

+    // can cheese decay
+    "EnableCheeseDecay": 0,

+    // can sausages decay
+    "EnableSausageDecay": 0,

+    // can (open) boxes and cans decay "EnableBoxAndCanDecay": 1,

     // are dishes cooked instantly - this is mostly for debugging and should not be changed "InstantCook": 0
 }